cmdcnd/learn/docs/Wireless/wlanmgmt.md

 ---

 ## WLAN-ND-001500
-### Group Title:
-The network device must be configured to prohibit the use of all unnecessary and/or nonsecure functions, ports, protocols, and/or services.

 ### Rule Title:
 The network device must be configured to prohibit the use of all unnecessary and/or nonsecure functions, ports, protocols, and/or services.